Cassville Municipal Airport

 Cassville Municipal Airport is a public use airport located approximately one nautical mile southeast of Cassville, Wisconsin, United States, along the banks of the Mississippi River.
-The field elevation is 627 feet above mean sea level, and the FAA location identifier is C74.
+The field elevation is 627 feet above mean sea level and the FAA location identifier is C74.

-The airport has a single runway, designated 11/29, with an asphalt surface, 3,000 feet long by 50 feet wide.
-As of June 2019, the runway surface was reported to be in poor condition, with numerous cracks and vegetation growing on the entire pavement length.

 The airport is owned by the Village of Cassville.

-In January 2023, there were 8 aircraft based at this airport: 7 single-engine aircraft and 1 ultra-light.
+Cassville Municipal Airport covers an area of 60 acres (24 ha).
+The airport has a single asphalt runway, designated 11/29, 3,000 feet long by 50 feet wide.
+As of August 2023, the runway surface was reported to be in poor condition, with numerous cracks and vegetation growing on the entire pavement length.

-There are an average of 41 aircraft operations per week, with 75% of the traffic being local general aviation, 24% transient general aviation and 1% air taxi operations.
+For the 12-month period ending May 22, 2024, the airport had 2,132 aircraft operations, an average of 41 per week: 75% of the traffic being local general aviation, 24% transient general aviation and 1% air taxi operations.

+In July 2024, there were 8 aircraft based at this airport: 7 single-engine aircraft and 1 ultra-light.